George Shearing: Later career

 He was the subject of This Is Your Life in 1992 when he was surprised by Michael Aspel while performing at Ronnie Scott's Jazz Club.

 In 2004, he released his memoirs, Lullaby of Birdland, which was accompanied by a double-album "musical autobiography", Lullabies of Birdland.
 Shortly afterwards, however, he had a fall at his home and retired from regular performing.

+On 14 February 2011, Shearing died from heart failure at 91.

-In 2012 Derek Paravicini and jazz vocalist Frank Holder did a tribute concert to the recordings of Shearing.
+In October 2011, Derek Paravicini and jazz vocalist Frank Holder performed a tribute concert to the recordings of Shearing.
 Ann Odell transcribed the recordings and taught Paravicini the parts, as well as being the MD for the concerts.
 Lady Shearing also endorsed the show, sending a letter to be read out before the Watermill Jazz Club performance.

 Personal life

-Shearing was married to Trixie Bayes from 1941 to 1973.
+Shearing was married to Trixie Bayes, with whom he had his only child Wendy, from 1941 to 1973.
 Two years after his divorce he married his second wife, the singer Ellie Geffert.
 He was a member of the Bohemian Club and often performed at the annual Bohemian Grove Encampments.
 He composed music for two of the Grove Plays.